-- name: the name of the server which will be used in the declaration of the directories, - IdapUrI: the address of the LDAP server, in ldap:// or ldaps:// form; there can be several such tags to leverage clustered LDAP configurations, - bindDn: the Distinguished Name used to bind to the LDAP server, - bindPassword: the corresponding password.
+- name: The name of the server which will be used in the declaration of the directories; - ldapurl : The address of the LDAP server, in ldap:// or ldaps:// form.
+There can be several such tags to leverage clustered LDAP configurations; - bindDn: The Distinguished Name used to bind to the LDAP server; - bindPassword : The corresponding password.

-The bind credentials are used by Nuxeo EP to browse, create and modify all entries (irrespective of the actual Nuxeo user these entries may represent).
+The bind credentials are used by the Nuxeo Platform to browse, create and modify all entries (irrespective of the actual Nuxeo user these entries may represent).